 You might as well do the lychee family challenge.
 Line up a longan, dragon fruit and lychee to see which one is your favorite.

-Sure, you can probably walk down to your nearest mainland grocer to buy a papaya right now.
+Sure, you can probably walk down to your nearest mainland grocer to buy papaya right now.
 But the mainland version of this incredible fruit is much less flavorful, so you must try Hawaiian papaya.
-It’s life changing.
+It’s life-changing.

 You’ll see papaya trees all over the islands.
 They are tall, skinny and only have leafy branches at the very top.
 The papayas all grow at the very top as well, and older papaya trees can grow to quite a height.

 The green skin of the papaya starts to mature with yellow streaks when it is ripe.
 The skin is easily cut and keeps its shape to make for a great serving bowl.
 The fleshy insides of the papaya can be a deep red-orange when fully ripe, and the seeds are easy to handle.
 All you need to do is scoop them out of the hollow central cavern with a spoon and you’re ready to eat.